UPSC Exam Preparation: Topic of the Day – National Commission for Protection of Child Rights (NCPCR)

 The Commission’s Mandate is to ensure that all the Policies, Programmes, Administrative Mechanisms, and Laws are in conformity with the Child Rights perspective as enshrined in the Constitution of India and also the UN Convention on the Rights of the Child.

-- The NCPCR visualizes a rights-based perspective flowing into National Policies and Programmes, along with nuanced responses at the State, District, and Block levels, taking care of specificity and strengths of each region.
+- The NCPCR envisages a rights-based perspective directing National Policies and Programmes, along with nuanced responses at the State, District, and Block levels, taking care of specificity and strengths of each region.

-- To ensure that no child is left out, it seeks a deeper penetration to households, communities.
+- To ensure that no child is left out, it seeks a deeper coverage of households, communities.
 It also expects that the ground experiences gathered at the field are taken into consideration by the higher level authorities.

-- Therefore, the Commission sees an indispensable role for the State, sound institution-building processes, respect for decentralization at the local bodies and community level and larger societal concern for children and their well-being.
+- Therefore, the Commission sees an indispensable role for the State, efficient institution-building processes, respect for decentralization at the local bodies and community level and larger societal concern for children and their well-being.

 The National Commission for Protection of Child Rights (NCPCR) emphasizes the principle of universality and inviolability of child rights and recognizes the tone of urgency in all the child-related policies of the country.
 For the Commission, protection of all children in the 0 to 18 years age group is of equal importance.